**NOTE: OSPi does NOT yet work with Raspbian Debian version 13 “Trixie”, please use Debian version 12 “Bookworm” **

 - OLED display

-- A housing (if you have a 3D printer, print it yourself, see github) – or choose our enclosures.
-Attention!
-Cases of versions 1.x do not fit on the 2.0!
+- A housing (if you have a 3D printer, print it yourself, see github) – or select our housings.
+Danger!
+Housings from versions 1.x do not fit on the 2.0!

 - 24VAC power supply.
-If you have an existing power supply from your (old) watering computer, you can reuse it.
-We recommend the “standard power supply” 24VAC 1,5A 36VA power supply.
+If you have an existing power supply from your (old) irrigation computer, you can reuse it.
+We recommend the “standard power supply” 24VAC 1.5A 36VA power supply.

-- If you want to use the Raspberry for other functions, e.g. as a media center or for data acquisition, you will also need a screen with HDMI connection, a USB keyboard and USB (wireless) mouse.
+- If you want to use the Raspberry for other functions, e.g. as a media center or for data capture, then you will also need a screen with an HDMI connection, a USB keyboard and a USB (wireless) mouse.

 Optionally available:

-- Housing for wall or DIN rail mounting (DIN rail mount required)
+- Housing for wall or DIN rail mounting (DIN rail holder required)

 - Power supply 24V AC to power the solenoid valves AND the Raspberry Pi.